Date: Friday, August 30, 2019

 Location: 2220 Richcraft Hall

-Over lunch, learn about the different PMC services; gain insight into how to juggle academics, priorities, and uncertainty; meet the staff and students who will guide you during the orientation event and beyond; and start building your support network and getting connected.
+Over lunch, learn about the different PMC services; gain insight into how to juggle academics, priorities and uncertainty; meet the staff and students who will guide you during the orientation event and beyond; and begin building your support network by getting connected.

-12:00 – 2:30 Lunch and Icebreaker: Wraps & veggies, prizes, icebreaker, and mini fair of support services on campus.
+12:00 – 12:30 Lunch & Mini Fair: Come for lunch then browse a mini fair of support services on campus.

-12:30 – 1:15 Welcome and Paul Menton Centre 101 Session: Learn about the accommodation process for test and exams, learning services and how to plan a successful transition to university.
+12:45 – 1:15 Paul Menton Centre 101 Session: Learn about the accommodation process for test and exams, learning services and how to plan a successful transition to university.

-1:15 – 1:45 What to Expect in a University Classroom: Hear from a Professor about the structure of the classroom, how information is provided to students, and how to navigate a course syllabus.
+1:15 – 1:45 What to Expect in a University Classroom: Gain insight from Professor Motz about the academic environment.

-2:20 – 3:00 Student Panel: Panelists will share their experience about university life, how to prepare for academic demands and give strategies that have been helpful during their studies.
+2:20 – 3:00 Student Success Panel: Returning PMC students will share their experience about university life, how to prepare for academic demands and share helpful strategies for their studies.

-3:15 – 4:00 Tours of Disability Services: Tour the campus and visit the PMC and its affiliated service offices for students with disabilities.
+3:15 – 4:00 Campus Tour: In a tour group guided by PMC staff members, visit the PMC and its affiliated service offices for students with disabilities.
 These offices include:

 - Paul Menton Centre (PMC)